Why True Buddhism Is Vegan

 Buddha prescribed a very simple path to enlightenment for all his followers, known as The Noble Eightfold Path.
 Although the ‘steps’ on this path are numbered one to eight, they are to be viewed and undertaken simultaneously.
 Number 5 on the path is ‘Right Livelihood’ and the Buddha has laid out specific examples of what is NOT considered right livelihood so that adherents of the Dharma (the Buddha’s Way to liberation) do not get led down a wrong path.
 In the Vanijja Sutta, not only is the meat trade among the professions specifically forbidden by the Buddha, but it also references ‘business in beings’, which is to say, making money through the buying and selling of sentient beings per se or from their exploitation.

 Vietnamese Buddhist monk and teacher, Thich Nhat Hanh, explains the significance of right livelihood thus: “The way you support yourself can be an expression of your deepest self, or it can be a source of suffering for you and others.”
 Clearly, causing suffering to yourself or others is not in line with the Buddha’s Dharma.

-In the Brahmajala Sutra, the Buddha taught his disciples very expressly that they themselves should not kill, or incite someone else to kill, or participate in the planning of a killing, or…
+In the Brahmajala Sutra, the Buddha taught his disciples very expressly that they themselves should not kill, or incite someone else to kill, or…